- On 31st January 2020, the UK left the European Union.

 Further information on Brexit and the FSCS can be found on the FSCS website

-Will I be able to use Santander cash machines / pay by my Santander debit / credit card in Europe?
+Am I able to use Santander cash machines / pay by my Santander debit / credit card in Europe?

 Yes.
-The use of cash machines and how customers use their cards to pay for goods and services will not be affected by the UK’s exit from the EU.
+The use of cash machines and how customers use their cards to pay for goods and services are not affected by the UK’s exit from the EU.

-Will I still be able to bank online / via mobile when travelling in Europe?
+Am I able to bank online / via mobile when travelling in Europe?

 Yes.
-Online and Mobile Banking will not be affected by the UK’s exit from the EU.
+Online and Mobile Banking are not affected by the UK’s exit from the EU.

 How is the UK government supporting businesses with Brexit planning?

-You can view other government information about preparing for Brexit on the gov.uk website
+You can view government information about Brexit on the gov.uk website

 What does Brexit mean for importing and exporting?